Quantum Circuit Mutants: Empirical Analysis and Recommendations: Methodology Experiment Design

 \textit{IV} represents a set of independent variables corresponding to each mutant, algorithm, circuit characteristics, and interactions, e.g., \textit{Gate}. $\mathit{totalSurvivors}_{IV}$ represents the total number of survived mutants for a particular independent variable, e.g., for \textit{Gate} independent variable, an example is \textit{h} gate. $\mathit{totalMutants}_{\mathit{IV}}$ represents the total number of mutants for a particular independent variable (e.g., \textit{h} for \textit{Gate}).

 In this study, we executed each mutant with its default program setting without introducing any specific input, i.e., all qubits initialized to 0.
-To determine the survival of a mutant, we check if a mutant is detected by the Wrong Output Oracle (WOO) and Output Probability Oracle (OPO) as was previously done in the literature~\cite{Mendiluze2021,ourICST2021,quitoASE21tool}:

-\begin{enumerate} \item \textit{Wrong Output Oracle (WOO)}: The observed output does not match the expected output of the program, i.e., a new output is observed.
+To determine the survival of a mutant, we check if a mutant is detected by the Wrong Output Oracle (WOO) and Output Probability Oracle (OPO) as was previously done in the literature~\parencite{Mendiluze2021,ourICST2021,quitoASE21tool}: \begin{enumerate} \item \textit{Wrong Output Oracle (WOO)}: The observed output does not match the expected output of the program, i.e., a new output is observed.
 As described in Section~\ref{subsubsec:algorithmcharac}, we have two broad categories of algorithms for \textit{Output Dominance}.
 For \textit{Output-dominant} algorithms, which are expected to produce one dominant output, if the dominant output produced by an algorithm does not match the expected dominant output, we consider it a detected mutant.
 For the rest of the algorithms (i.e., \textit{Diverse-output}), if any of the observed outputs do not match the expected outputs, we consider it as a detected mutant. \item \textit{Output Probability Oracle (OPO)}: The observed outputs match with the expected ones; however, the observed probabilities are significantly different than the expected ones.
 To compare the expected probabilities with observed probabilities, OPO employs the Chi-square test.
 We chose a significance level of 0.01, i.e., if the p-value is less than 0.01, we conclude that a mutant is detected.
 Note that, since in \textit{Output-dominant} algorithms we only care about the dominant output, i.e., the output with the highest probability, we only consider this oracle for \textit{Diverse-Output} algorithms.
 In \textit{Output-dominant} algorithms, if the observed dominant output remains the same as the expected dominant output, even if the probability of the output has changed, the mutant will not be considered detected. \end{enumerate}